Diodes and LEDs

 special type of diode (a type of electronic

-Let's take a look at how these things work.
+Let's take a closer look at how they work!

 If you know a bit about electricity,